← Back to EntraGuard.com

 Is CrowdStrike the best EDR on the market?

 Its core detection engine is well-regarded — that's not in dispute.
-The question isn't whether Falcon is good at endpoint detection; it's whether endpoint detection is the only thing your security program needs.
-For most lean teams, it isn't.
+The question isn't whether Falcon is good at endpoint detection.
+It's whether endpoint detection is the only thing your security program needs.
+For most growing IT teams, it isn't.

 The watch never sleeps